Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of autoimmune hepatitis are prepared by our editorial team based on guidelines from the European Association for the Study of the Liver (EASL 2023,2015), the American Association for the Study of Liver Diseases (AASLD 2020), the Hellenic Association for the Study of the Liver (HASL 2019), the European Society for Paediatric...
+The following summarized guidelines for the evaluation and management of autoimmune hepatitis are prepared by our editorial team based on guidelines from the European Association for the Study of the Liver (EASL 2024,2023,2015), the World Federation for Ultrasound in Medicine and Biology (WFUMB 2024), the American Association for the Study of Liver Diseases (AASLD 2020), the European Society for Paediatric ...

 Show more